AWS MemoryDB¶

 under theNot Installed

-list.
-Click on the 【Install】 button, and the installation interface will pop up for installation.
+list, and click on the 【Install】 button.
+The installation interface will pop up for installation.

 -